bs-community/blessing-skin-server/resources/misc/changelogs/en/next.md

 - Plugin system: Added Filters API.
 - Allow to enable a plugin by running `php artisan plugin:enable {name}`.
 - Allow to disable a plugin by running `php artisan plugin:disable {name}`.
+- Allow to cache options by running `php artisan options:cache`.
 - Support multiple plugins directories.
 (Splited by comma in ".env" file.)

 ## Tweaked